-Cannoli filling is a fluffy sweet cheese mixture made with a blend of ricotta and mascarpone cheese.
-Obviously, it is traditionally used to make the Italian dessert known as cannoli, but it can also be used as a filling for cakes and sandwich cookies.
+Cannoli filling is a rich and creamy sweet cheese mixture made with a blend of ricotta and mascarpone cheese.
+It's traditionally used to make the Italian dessert known as cannoli, but it can also be used as a filling for cakes and sandwich cookies.

-So, my darling husband loves some cannoli.
-I have never been a super big fan of them, not really sure why.
-Anyway, occasionally I like to make him some of his favorite treats, so cannoli it is.
+My darling husband loves a delicious cannoli every once and a while and occasionally I like to make him some of his favorite treats, so cannoli it is.

 Homemade Cannoli Filling

 I did not make these cannoli shells but do have a great recipe for cannoli shells.
 I found them online and I've also used these ones and these mini cannoli shells too.
 I recommend them all.
 I just need to say that the shells are just as delicious as the cannoli filling.
 I did dip the edges of some of the shells in melted chocolate and left some of the others plain.

 This cannoli filling recipe fills 8 regular-sized shells.
 If you plan on doubling the recipe, I recommend draining the ricotta in two separate strainers.
 This will allow the ricotta to drain fully overnight.
 I've got to tell you, feel free to snack on any broken shells or leftover shells.
 They're delicious on their own too.

 To make this cannoli filling, you'll first need to drain your whole milk ricotta overnight.
 You can do this by placing it in a fine-mesh strainer that's placed on top of the bowl and cover with a piece of plastic wrap.

 Next, add the drained ricotta in a medium mixing bowl with 8 ounces mascarpone.
 I recommend using the mascarpone brand BelGioioso since it seems to be thicker than others.
 If you're using a different brand that may have more liquid in it, you can drain it overnight the same way you drain the ricotta.